 "Majid Saeedi is a well-regarded photojournalist who was simply recording the reality he observed and distributing his photos through a global news agency recognized for its nonpartisan coverage of world events," said CPJ Executive Director Joel Simon.
 "We are gravely concerned that Saeedi, Satyar Emami, and the many other journalists in jail could be put on trial merely for doing their jobs."

-A slideshow of Saeedi's images from
+A slideshow of Saeedi's images from Iran can be seen here.

 In another development, police arrested at least three documentary filmmakers today when thousands of people gathered at Behesht-e-Zahra cemetery to commemorate the killing of Neda Agha-Soltan, a protester shot in the aftermath of the disputed June 12 election, according to international news reports.
 Police detained filmmakers Jafar Panahi, Mahnaz Mohammadi, and Rookhsare Ghaem Ghami, according to multiple news reports.
 The BBC Persian service reported that police also arrested Panahi's wife and child, whose age was not mentioned.